 How To Protect Plants Against Cold Spring Weather

-It’s the same thing every spring, a few warm days in March has everyone in the mood to get out of their winter doldrums.
+It’s the same thing every spring, a few warm days in March and early April has everyone in the mood to get out of their winter doldrums.
 Our customers are happy to get out of the house and get into the yard.
 Clean out the garden bed, prune the shrubs, mow the lawn and rake leaves.

 Then like a kick in your shorts, a late freeze comes along.
 Now everyone is stressed about all those pansies they just planted or the daffodils in bloom.
 An early spring freeze is nothing new for our region.
 Just one of those reminders, it’s not spring ‘til Mother Nature says it’s spring.
 Here are some things that can help ease your stress.

 Established Wood Shrubs and Perennial Care

 Don’t lose sleep over established woody shrubs or perennials.
 Some things you just can’t control.
 Mother Nature always has a way of looking after her own.
 Established plants will have stored energy to grow a second generation of leaves.

 Covering your flowering plants with a cloth or blanket can give an extra 4 to 5 degree difference.
 It doesn’t sound like much, but it is a big difference.
 If you choose to cover your plants, make sure the entire plant is covered and DO NOT USE PLASTIC.
 Be careful not to overweight any limbs and branches.
 If you are not careful, more damage can be done from covering them, than the freezing temperature.